Contact Me

 • Start gathering ideas from magazines, other homes you've seen, even the Internet.

-• Keep a notebook or expanding folder containing your ideas, notes, photos.
+• Keep a notebook or folder containing your ideas, notes and photos.

 • Don't be afraid to dream a little!